aaliddell/s2cell/docs/source/s2_concepts.rst

 :math:`si`` and :math:`ti` are integral versions of the values :math:`s` and :math:`t` respectively,
 which are used when mapping IJ values from a cell ID back into ST value.
 The range of Si/Ti is twice that of IJ.
-The additional power of two in the range of Si/Ti versus IJ allows for :math:`si`` and :math:`ti` to specify both the centre and edges of the leaf cells, whilst IJ only specifies the leaf cell generically.
+The additional power of two in the range of Si/Ti versus IJ allows for :math:`si`` and :math:`ti` to specify both the center and edges of the leaf cells, whilst IJ only specifies the leaf cell generically.